takoz53/TwitchTTS/README.md

 ## That's it!
 If something is to be added to the Readme, please create an Issue, describing what is needed!
 Thank you.
+Also, I apologize for bad code.
+Sorry! :D